aks2507/Model-Evaluation-and-Diagnosis-Display/README.md

 Since the model being used is same, there is a single table listing out all the parameters and attributes of the trained model.

 ### Curves
-The plots mentioned in the 'Single Model Evaluation' section are rendered, with the traces of other datasets in the same graph, or in subplots.
+The plots mentioned in the 'Single Model Evaluation' section are rendered, with the traces of other datasets in the same graph, or in subplots, with the exception of Gain and Lift charts in case of Binary Classification.

 ### Details
 Every tab panel has it.
 Its the same as single evaluation, except now, it has tabs for all evaluations that were selected by the user.